AeRabelais/legends-hours-interface/README.md

 Press `Start` to begin the ingestion process.
 Once your file has been successfully ingested, you will see a pop-up message saying that your file has been successfully processed.
 Click `Cancel` to exit the application.

-* Note: If you are ingesting a file, you must first exit and restart the application to run other subcommands.

 ### Add Notes
 Open the application using the .exe file.
 To add comments to a user's hour information for the week, click the command `add-notes` in the sidebar of the application.
 You will see three arguments: `EmployeeName`, `Comments`, and `WeekDay`.
 In employee name, begin typing the first or last name of the employee you'd like to leave a comment on.